-The following tables present the gross and net derivative positions and the related offsetting amount, as of June 30, 2023.
+The following tables present the gross and net derivative positions and the related offsetting amount, as of December 31, 2023.
 This table does not include the impact of over-collateralization.

-Gross mounts cognized Fross amounts offset on the Statement of Financial Condition (a) inclue the Sta of Fin nounts ded on atement ancial dition note ounts offset (b) Net amounts Derivative assets, at fair value \$ 244,144 \$ 229,058 \$ 15,086 \$ 763 \$ 14,323 Derivative liabilities, at fair value \$ 131,101 117,062 14,039 - 14,039
+Gross amounts recognized Gross amounts offset on the Statement of Financial Condition (a) Net amounts included on the Statement of Financial Condition inancial instruments not offset (b) Net amounts Derivative assets, at fair value \$ 48,735 \$ 46,495 \$ 2,240 \$ 179 \$ 2,061 Derivative liabilities, at fair value 214,384 176,534 37,850 37,850

-- (a) Derivatives are reported on a net basis, by counterparty, when a legal right of offset exists under an enforceable netting agreement as well as net of cash collateral received or posted under enforceable credit support agreements.
-See Note 2 for further information on offsetting of derivative financial instruments. - (b) Includes amounts subject to enforceable master netting provisions that are permitted to be offset to the extent an event of default has occurred, but where certain other criteria are not met with respect to offsetting accounting guidance.
+(a) Derivatives are reported on a net basis, by counterparty, when a legal right of offset exists under an enforceable netting agreement as well as net of cash collateral received or posted under enforceable credit support agreements.
+See Note 2 for further information on offsetting of derivative financial instruments.

 Pursuant to the various derivatives transactions discussed above, the Company is required to post/receive collateral.
-These amounts are recognized in receivable from brokers and dealers and payable to brokers and dealers, respectively.
+These amounts are recognized in receivable from customers and payable to customers, respectively.